-At Liquid Web we are continuously improving our customer’s experience by increasing reliability and performance.
+At Liquid Web, we are continuously improving our customer’s experience by increasing reliability and performance.
 In that spirit of continuous improvement, we have been working on placing additional DNS servers spread around the world for the best first-time global load times.

 These additional servers are strategically positioned so that they provide a local DNS server option for visitors to your site (wherever they are), and this significantly reduces first-visit load times.